stepancar/articles/articles/color-channel-mapping/src/index.md

 <iframe src="./solid-color-remapping/index.html"></iframe>

-In this example it's hard to see, but you should notice that border of the circle has a different color.
-It happens because the color of the border is not a solid color, but a gradient, because antialiasing is used.
+In this example, it's hard to notice, but the border of the circle has a slightly different color.
+This happens because the border's color is not a solid color but a gradient due to anti-aliasing.

-More obvious example is replacing the color of the image with gradient:
+A more obvious example is replacing the color of an image with a gradient:

 <iframe src="./gradient-color-remapping/index.html"></iframe>

-You can see this is not what we expected.
-On final image We would expect to see only colors from palette, but we see some additional colors.
-You can also notice that gradient is not smooth anymore.
+As you can see, this is not what we expected.
+The final image should only contain colors from the palette, but we see additional colors.
+You might also notice that the gradient is no longer smooth.

-This is where we need to use color channel mapping.
+This is where color channel mapping comes in.

 ## Color channel mapping

-Basically, the idea is to create a matrix that will map the original color to the target color.
+The basic idea is to create a matrix that maps the original color to the target color.

 <p>
 \[